coder907/flutter_clock/rebase60_clock/README.md

 The vertical position of the seconds digit maps to temperature, as reported by the clock.
 When positioned in the middle of the screen, it means that the temperature is 0°C (32°F).
 When on the top, the temperature is 50°C (122°F) or above.
 When on the bottom, the temperature is -50°C (-58°F) or below.

-These limitations render the thermometer (almost) useless in extreme conditions, but in those conditions getting an accurate temperature reading would probably be among the least of your problems.
+These limitations render the thermometer (almost) useless in extreme conditions, but in those conditions getting an accurate temperature reading would probably end up among the least of your problems.

 ### Weather